thesayyn/protoc-gen-ts/README.md

 This protoc plugin does generate;

 - Fields as **getter** **setters**.
+- No such prefixes as "getField" or "getFieldList".
+If you have repeated field named `users`, then the generated message class will have a `getter` named `users` not `getUsersList`
 - Enums as **enums**.
 - Messages within a **namespace** if the proto has a **package** directive.